joshualexanderl/darkmatter-sdk/README.md

-# darkmatter-sdk
 # DarkMatter — BYOA SDK
 **Bring Your Own Agent.
 Plug-and-play AI agents.**

-DarkMatter is a lightweight SDK that standardizes how AI agents are built so they can be **installed, run, and composed like plugins**.
+DarkMatter is a lightweight SDK for building plug-and-play AI agents — because the universe already has enough invisible complexity.

-Instead of every agent using different structures and commands, DarkMatter defines a **minimal contract** that makes agents portable and interoperable.
+Every agent today behaves like its own gravitational anomaly: different structure, different commands, different assumptions.
+DarkMatter imposes just enough order to keep things from collapsing into entropy.

+Define your agent once.
+Install it anywhere.
+Run it without ceremony.
+No framework lock-in.
+No ritual sacrifices.
+Just caffeine and execution.

+DarkMatter standardizes the minimum needed so agents can coexist — like developers sharing a pot of dangerously strong coffee at 2:17 AM.

 ---